Tommy McLean

-Thomas McLean Jr. (born 2 June 1947 in Larkhall) is a Scottish former professional football player and manager.
+Thomas McLean Jr. (born 2 June 1947) is a Scottish former professional football player and manager.
 McLean played for Kilmarnock, Rangers and Scotland as a midfielder.
 He managed Morton, Motherwell, Hearts, Raith Rovers and Dundee United.

 Early life

-McLean grew up in Ashgill, Lanarkshire, along with his elder brothers Jim and Willie, who would also become successful players and managers.
+McLean was born and grew up in Ashgill, Lanarkshire, along with his elder brothers Jim and Willie, who would also become successful players and managers.

 Playing career

 A traditional tricky winger, McLean started his career at Kilmarnock, where at one point all three brothers were at the club together, Jim and Tommy as players and Willie as a coach.
 He was part of the Kilmarnock team which won the club's only league title, in 1964-65.

 He joined Rangers in 1971 for £65,000 and was involved in the clubs famous 1972 Cup Winners Cup triumph.
 He went on to play 452 times for Rangers, winning three League championships, four Scottish Cups and three Scottish League Cups.

 McLean made nine appearances for Scotland, all of them during his time with Kilmarnock.
 Three of those games were during a 1967 overseas tour that the Scottish Football Association decided in October 2021 to reclassify as full internationals, which increased McLean's cap tally from six to nine.
 He also represented the Scottish League XI seven times.

 He was selected for the Scotland under-18s at the 1963 UEFA under-18 Euros in England.

 In October 2016 he was inducted into the Kilmarnock 'Hall of Fame' alongside other well-known former players such as James Fowler, Ray Montgomerie and Stuart McLean (no relation).